What is breast reconstruction?

 The decision to undergo surgery is highly individual.
 Before making a decision, be certain to become as knowledgeable as you can be about the different procedures and what they involve.
 You will next have to decide what you want to be done and when you want to have it done.

 One of the decisions you will have to make is when you want the reconstruction to be done.
 The reconstruction can be done just after the mastectomy or it can be done at a later time.

 The benefit of having it done immediately is that you won’t need yet another surgery later.
 Women who decide to have the reconstruction done at a later point in time are those that haven’t yet decided if they want to have reconstruction or who do not yet feel emotionally ready to take that step.

 Types of Breast Reconstruction

-There are two kinds of implants, saline and silicone.
+There are two kinds of implants, saline, and silicone.
 Saline implants are filled with sterile salt water that closely matches the salt content in our bodies.
-The silicone implant is a silicone sack filled with silicone gel.
+A silicone implant is a silicone sack filled with silicone gel.

 Pedicle Flap (Attached flap) VS Free Flaps

 Pedicle flaps remain attached to their original blood supply whereas free flaps are completely detached from one area of the body and reconnected to tiny blood vessels in another area.
 The surgeon uses a microscope to visualize vessels from the harvested flap and attach them to vessels in the breast area, a technique known as microsurgery.

 The DIEP (Deep Inferior Epigastric Perforator) flap makes use of the skin and fat from your lower abdomen to reconstruct your breast.
 To be able to effectively transfer ample amounts of fat and skin to create your new breasts, the tissues (often called a “flap”) ought to contain an artery that brings blood, oxygen, and nutrients to the flap including a vein that transports away from the deoxygenated blood.